vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 the shipping cost must be maximum 100 NOK.
 If the shipping cost is 150 kr, a capture of 1000 + 150 kr = 1150 NOK will fail.

+The API responds with details about the error.

 ### Why do I get a CORS error?

 If you get a CORS (Cross-Origin Resource Sharing) error, it is from your side,